DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation

 \subsubsection{System Prompt - JSON Schema}

-We break down the task of code-documentation inconsistency detection into five intermediate subtasks, following the chain-of-thought approach \cite{wei2022chain}.
+We break down the task of code-documentation inconsistency detection into five subtasks, similar to a chain-of-thought approach \cite{wei2022chain}.
 The first two subtasks require the LLM to generate summaries of (1) the input documentation and (2) the code.
-These preparatory tasks aim to prime the LLM's understanding of code and documentation before identifying inconsistencies, mimicking how humans approach this task.
-The remaining three subtasks instruct the LLM to identify inconsistencies in each of the three categories from Section \ref{sec:motivation}: (3) \textit{over-promise}, (4) \textit{direct mismatch}, and (5) \textit{under-promise}.
+These tasks aim to prime the LLM's understanding of the code and documentation being analyzed.
+The final three subtasks instruct the LLM to identify inconsistencies in each category (ref.
+Section \ref{sec:motivation}): (3) \textit{over-promise}, (4) \textit{direct mismatch}, and (5) \textit{under-promise}.
 Instead of explicitly stating the five reasoning subtasks in the prompt, we encode them into a predefined JSON schema with eight keys.
-The rationale behind this approach is to treat the LLM as a completion model, without requiring it to ``remember'' subtasks it should accomplish.
-This offloads the subtasks to filling in the schema's keys.
-Thus, the LLM is guided to perform the subtasks implicitly while generating output in the specified JSON format.